dduriba/dduriba.github.io/_posts/English/2025-01-12-cyberpunk-2077-shards.md

 Sadly, I haven't been able to personally examine the specifications of this remarkable piece of technology.
 Access to the Relic is heavily restricted by Arasaka, and only a small, select group of testers are allowed to participate in the program.
 Unsurprisingly, these testers are among the wealthiest and most influential people in the world - precisely the kinds of people Arasaka would like to have in its pocket.
 For the ordinary consumers reading this - don't expect the Relic to hit mass markets anytime soon.
 </div>

-## BIG 5 EMPLOYERS IN NIGHT CITY – 2077
+## Big 5 Employers in Night City – 2077
 {: .notice--cyberpunk-red}

 <div class="cyberpunk-bg cyberpunk-cyan">